tsugibayashi/munsellb/README.md

 # munsellb
-Muncellb is used to adjust the backlight brightness using xbacklight based on the Muncell color system.
+Munsellb is used to adjust the backlight brightness using xbacklight based on the Munsell color system.